 What is the deadline for application?

 Applications must be received by May 31, 2017, 11:59pm EST. Late or draft submissions will not be accepted under any circumstances.
 You must completely submit your application by the May 31st deadline to have your grant application considered.
 Addenda, supplemental materials, changes, or updates will not be accepted after the deadline. (top)

 If my application is successful, when will the funding commence?

-Awards will commence on or around October-November 2016, pending receipt of all required documents noted on the application form.
-Contracts that are unable to be executed by December 30, 2016 are subject to loss of funding. (top)
+Awards will commence on or around November/December 2017, pending receipt of all required documents noted on the application form.
+Contracts that are unable to be executed by December 30, 2017 are subject to loss of funding. (top)

 Will I receive a copy of the review committee’s evaluation of my grant proposal?

 Yes as long as you request it.
 The review committee’s comments will be provided as a courtesy upon request.
 However, please note that Pfizer is not able to discuss the reviews further nor is there a mechanism for reconsideration or resubmission.
 Applicants are not to contact committee members or Pfizer directly regarding the reviews.(top)